Tiger can still 'grind it out with the best of them'

 (CNN)Tiger Woods took solace in the fact that he can still "grind it out with the best of them," after he secured his best full-field finish at a PGA Tour event in more than two years.

-The 14-time major winner never troubled the top of the leaderboard at the Farmers Insurance Open in California, finishing at three-under-par, seven shots off the lead.
+The 14-time major winner never troubled the top of the leaderboard at the Farmers Insurance Open in California, finishing at three under par, seven shots off the lead.

 But he carded four birdies in a closing 72 on Sunday, giving himself a first official top-30 finish since the Wyndham Championship over two years ago.